gobeyondidentity/developer-docs/docs/how-to/add-an-identity.md

 import TabItem from '@theme/TabItem';
 import MultiLanguageCodeBlock from "@site/src/components/CodeBlocks/MultiLanguageCodeBlock";

-Before users can start authenticating with Beyond Identity, they must be added as an identity under a realm.
-An identity is a unique identifier that may be used by an end-user to gain access governed by Beyond Identity.
-An end-user may have multiple identities and a realm can have many identities.
+Before your users can use Beyond Identity or obtain a passkey, they need to be added as a member in a realm.
+This realm is like a container for different apps, settings and users.
+Each user needs thier own identity to access an application in that realm.

-Identities can be part of a group.
-A realm can have many groups.
-An identity can belong to many groups.
+An identity is a unique identifier and an end-user may have multiple identities.
+Identities can also be part of a group or belong to many groups.
 Groups are commonly used as a predicate in a policy rule (e.g. Allow group "Beyond Identity Administrators" to access the "Beyond Identity Admin Console" application).

-You can users as an identity one of three ways:
+You can add user identities one of three ways:

 1. [Beyond Identity Admin Console](#admin-console)
 2. [Beyond Identity APIs](#api)